-AMY GOODMAN: And explain the significance of those firehouses being cut and what exactly in the 1970s, then, for example, Mayor Koch knew?
+AMY GOODMAN: — and what exactly in the ’70s, then, for example, Mayor Koch knew?

 AMY GOODMAN: Vivian, I was particularly interested in just you talking about how you began this as a teacher developing a curriculum to look at how the Bronx became what it was and how it was devastated.
 Talk about building that curriculum and why, actually, it was rejected.

-VIVIAN VÁZQUEZ IRIZARRY: So I wasn’t a teacher; I was a supervisor of a community-based organization that ran youth development programs.
+VIVIAN VÁZQUEZ IRIZARRY: So, I wasn’t a teacher.
+I was a supervisor of a community-based organization that ran youth development programs.
 At that time, the Bill Gates Foundation started the small schools movement, and New York City was required to partner with community-based organizations to start a small school.
-So we partnered with a particular school to start up a high school.
+So, we partnered with a particular school to start up a high school.
 And I actually brought in Julia Allen to work with us to start building this community school.

-AMY GOODMAN: What do you mean too radical?
-It was considered too radical.
+AMY GOODMAN: What do you mean “too radical”?
+It was considered “too radical.”

 VIVIAN VÁZQUEZ IRIZARRY: Sure.
 Well, because we continued to talk about what happened in the Bronx.
 We continued to speak to not only the devastation of the fires, but the creativity, the innovation and the spirit of the people in the South Bronx.

-AMY GOODMAN: And that’s what I want to go to right now.
-A clip from a Decade of Fire.
-This clip featuring residents from the Banana Kelly Community Improvement Association.
+AMY GOODMAN: And that’s what I want to go to right now, a clip from a Decade of Fire, this clip featuring residents from the Banana Kelly Community Improvement Association.

-UNKNOWN: Banana Kelly’s idea or purpose in organizing has been to try and save our neighborhood.
+LEON POTTS: Banana Kelly’s idea or purpose in organizing has been to try and save our neighborhood.

-ROBERT FOSTER: These buildings, they had solar panels on the roof, they had wood grain floors, beautiful modern apartments, and it was like, “Oh, we can have this?”
+ROBERT FOSTER: These buildings, they had solar panels on the roof.
+They had wood grain floors, beautiful modern apartments.
+And it was like, “Oh, we can have this?”

 HARRY DIRIENZO: People were saying, “What kind of fools are you?
 You don’t own those buildings.
 What are you doing in there?
 You’re working for free?
 What are you, crazy?”
-But it was something about the people that I was working with—they didn’t want to give up.
-So we took over three buildings and just started to clean them out.
+But it was something about the people that I was working with.
+They didn’t want to give up.
+So, we took over three buildings and just started to clean them out.

-AMY GOODMAN: And talk about why you’ve chosen to make this film today.
-We’re talking about 40 years later.
-Why you see it as significant.
+AMY GOODMAN: And talk about why you’ve chosen to make this film today – we’re talking about 40 years later — why you see it as significant.

-VIVIAN VÁZQUEZ IRIZARRY: So myself.
-Gretchen Hildebran, Julia Allen and Neyda Martinez, we all created this film because we needed to flip the narrative that it was the people of the Bronx who burned it, the people of the South Bronx who burned the Bronx.
-We wanted to show and give a different narrative.
-That it was actually the people of the South Bronx who saved the South Bronx.
+VIVIAN VÁZQUEZ IRIZARRY: So, myself, Gretchen Hildebran, Julia Allen and Neyda Martinez, we all created this film because we needed to flip the narrative that it was the people of the Bronx who burned it, the people of the South Bronx who burned the Bronx.
+We wanted to show and give a different narrative, that it was actually the people of the South Bronx who saved the South Bronx.
 We wanted to lay claim to our own history.
-I want to make sure that young people know that they are living a legacy of survival, of resistance, of renewal, and that we can use the film as an inspiration or perhaps as a tool kit to reimagine what our community could be like for the future and to fight injustice.
+I want to make sure that young people know that they are living a legacy of survival, of resistance, of renewal, and that we can use the film as an inspiration, or perhaps as a tool kit, to reimagine what our community could be like for the future and to fight injustice.

-AMY GOODMAN: I want to thank you so much for being with us and making the film.
-Vivian Vázquez Irizarry and Gretchen Hildebran, co-directors and co-producers of the documentary Decade of Fire.
+AMY GOODMAN: I want to thank you so much for being with us and making the film, Vivian Vázquez Irizarry and Gretchen Hildebran, co-directors and co-producers of the documentary Decade of Fire.
 It begins to air on PBS on Monday.